Percentile: The linear interpolation between closest ranks method

+As we can see, x is the continuous version of the subscript i, linearly interpolating v between adjacent nodes.

 There are two ways in which the variant approaches differ.
 The first is in the linear relationship between the rank x, the percent rank $P=100p$, and a constant that is a function of the sample size N:

 There is the additional requirement that the midpoint of the range $(1,N)$, corresponding to the median, occur at $p=0.5$:

 and our revised function now has just one degree of freedom, looking like this:

 The second way in which the variants differ is in the definition of the function near the margins of the $[0,1]$ range of p: $f(p,N)$ should produce, or be forced to produce, a result in the range $[1,N]$, which may mean the absence of a one-to-one correspondence in the wider region.
 One author has suggested a choice of $C = \tfrac{1}{2} (1+\xi)$ where ξ is the shape of the Generalized extreme value distribution which is the extreme value limit of the sampled distribution.